The First Generation of Greek Deities

 In Greek mythology, Gaia was the personification of Earth and one of the primordial deities.
 She was the great mother of all: the primal Mother Earth goddess.
 She symbolized the physical side of the cosmos.

-Nesoi were the goddesses of islands, islets and rocks in Ancient Greek religion.
+Nesoi were the goddesses of islands, islets and rocks in the Ancient Greek cosmology.
 They were counted among the primordial deities who came into existence by Gaia.
 Each island was believed to have its own personification.

 Nyx was the Greek goddess of the night, one of the primordial gods and goddesses who emerged at the beginning of time.
 She was a dark and enigmatic figure, often associated with death and darkness.
 Nyx was feared and revered by mortals and gods alike.